avisuj/avisuj.github.io/_posts/2026-04-04-What-I-Owe-Them.md

 ---

-The last rupture came over a trip.
+The latest rupture came over a trip.
 The details don't matter as much as this: my father needed me to show up in a particular way.
 I couldn't.
 I was barely holding together.
 I asked him to see me in that — to stand with me while my life was coming apart, to be the father I needed, not the one he was comfortable being.

 He shut down.
 He cut me off again.